 Fiat currency deposits are not allowed here, so if you’re looking for an exchange where you can deposit fiat currency, this is not the one.
 This also means that new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
 In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

-But also, as mentioned in the foregoing, there are numerous other things to consider when assessing an exchange’s security.
+There are numerous other things to consider when assessing an exchange’s security.
 For instance, WCX claims on its website that it has 98% of all user funds placed in cold storage.
 Private lending insurance companies insure the remaining 2%.
 They also have “end-to-end encryption, comprehensive DDOS protection, 2-factor authentication, and offline storage for client crypto keys”.